Sundays 9:00-11:30 a.m.

 If you have any questions or would like to volunteer to help in the Nursery, please contact the Office and leave a message for Causey Hope.

-In the church entryway, activity bags are available with items to keep young minds and hands busy so that children can absorb what they see, hear, and feel during worship.
+In the church entryway, activities and books are available with items to keep young minds and hands busy so that children can absorb what they see, hear, and feel during worship.

 September to May, 10 a.m.

-Based on the "Beulah Land" curriculum, Children's Chapel is a program designed for kids 3 to 8 years old.
+Children's Chapel is a program designed for kids 3 to 8 years old.
 It takes place during the first half of the 10:00 am worship service.
-After the Collect is read, children will be led from the church to the parish hall to listen to an Old or New Testament story.
-They take turns putting felt characters on a large felt board to help the stories come alive, while learning about the bible in a loving environment.
+After the Collect is read, children will be led from the church to the parish hall to listen to a bible story and do a craft activity.
 The children rejoin their parents during the Peace.

 Baptism and Confirmation